summergaga/diplom/README.md

 This is my diplom project "Logstash-based IP checker"
 Run

-    $ logstash-plugin install logstash-filter-virustotalthree logstash-filter-public_ip logstash-filter-ipinfo
+    .\logstash-plugin install logstash-filter-virustotalthree logstash-filter-public_ip

-before using this plugin
+in bin directory before using this plugin